Trusts — An Introduction

 Taxation of Trusts

 There are special tax rules that apply to trusts, but a trust must conform to state law under which the trust is organized, because the federal government will only recognize trusts that are valid under state law.
 Any income generated by a revocable trust is included the grantor's income tax, so no separate tax return must be filed for the trust.
-However, when a trust becomes irrevocable, then it must file Form 1041, U.S. Income Tax for Estates and Trusts if its income is greater than $600.
+However, when a trust becomes irrevocable, then it must file Form 1041, U.S. Income Tax for Estates and Trusts if its income exceeds $600.